GYAN2020/GYAN2020/README.md

-* Graduated on Mathematics & Scientific Computing from IIT Kanpur.
+* Graduated with BS degree on Mathematics & Scientific Computing from IIT Kanpur.
 * Skilled in data analytics, SQL, Power BI, Tableau, Python, and web development.
 * Experienced in building dashboards, predictive models, and interactive applications.